Muhammad V of Morocco: After independence

 During his reign, the Moroccan Liberation Army waged war against Spain and France, and successfully captured most of Ifni as well as Cape Juby and parts of Spanish Sahara.
 With the treaty of Angra de Cintra, Morocco annexed Cape Juby and the surroundings of Ifni, while the rest of the remaining colony was ceded by Spain in 1969.

-Illness and death (1961)
+Illness and death

-In the final years of his life, Mohammed suffered from an ear illness for which doctors advised him to undergo a tonsillectomy in August 1959.
-On 26 February 1961, Mohammed underwent a second banal surgery on the nasal septum in relation to his illness, conducted by a surgeon from Lausanne.
-Shortly after the operation was completed, Mohammed suffered a fatal cardiac arrest resulting from complications of the surgery.
-His death was announced on national radio by his son, crown prince Moulay Hassan, who succeeded him as King Hassan II.
+In the final years of his life, Muhammad suffered from an ear illness for which doctors advised him to undergo a tonsillectomy in August 1959.
+On 26 February 1961, Muhammad underwent a second banal surgery on the nasal septum in relation to his illness, conducted by a surgeon from Lausanne.
+Shortly after the operation was completed, Muhammad suffered a fatal cardiac arrest resulting from complications of the surgery.

-Nasab

-Mohammed V's nasab is Mohammed bin Yusef bin Hassan bin Muhammad bin Abd al-Rahman bin Hisham bin Muhammad bin Abdullah bin Ismail bin Sharif bin Ali bin Muhammad bin Ali bin Youssef bin Ali bin Al Hassan bin Muhammad bin Al Hassan bin Qasim bin Muhammad bin Abi Al Qasim bin Muhammad bin Al-Hassan bin Abdullah bin Muhammad bin Arafa bin Al-Hassan bin Abi Bakr bin Ali bin Al-Hasan bin Ahmed bin Ismail bin Al-Qasim bin Muhammad al-Nafs al-Zakiyya bin Abdullah al-Kamil bin Hassan al-Muthanna bin Hasan bin Ali bin Abi Talib bin Abd al-Muttalib bin Hashim.